 The holding period is the length of time you held an asset.
-It's generally measured from the day you purchase the asset through the day you sell it.
+It's usually measured from the day you buy the asset through the day you sell it.

 Holding periods can be either long-term or short-term.
-A long-term holding period is one in which you hold an asset for more than 1 year.
-If you hold an asset for a year or less, it's considered a short-term holding period.
-The holding period is important because it determines whether the gain on your sale will be taxed at a favorable rate (long-term) or at the same rate as the rest of your income (short-term).
+If you hold an asset for more than one year, it’s a long-term holding period.
+If you hold an asset for a year or less, it's a short-term holding period.
+The holding period is important since it determines if the gain on your sale will be taxed at either:

-The holding period of assets received as a gift may include the donor's holding period.
+The holding period of assets you receive as a gift might include the donor's holding period.
 The holding period of inherited assets is always long-term.